Variables

 boilerplate \ --template-url ./my-template \ --output-folder ./output \ --non-interactiveInteractive prompts

-Section titled “Interactive prompts”In interactive mode (the default), Boilerplate prompts for any variable that hasn’t been provided by any of the above methods.
+Section titled “Interactive prompts”In interactive mode (the default), Boilerplate prompts for any variable that has no default and hasn’t been provided by any of the above methods.
+Variables with a default silently use that default unless confirm: true is set (see Defaults in Interactive Mode).
 In --non-interactive mode, a missing variable with no default causes an error.